Secret Love (Dry Cleaning album): Singles

 Secret Love was officially announced on 29 September 2025 with the release of its lead single, the six-minute-long "Hit My Head All Day".
-The song's accompanying music video was choreographed by Bullyache.
 Shortly afterwards, for the last show of a U.S. tour in early October, the band performed three other album tracks ("My Soul / Half Pint", "Evil Evil Idiot", and "Joy") at Warsaw in Brooklyn, New York.

-A second single, "Cruise Ship Designer", was released on 11 November 2025 with a Cuán Roche-directed video featuring bassist Lewis Maynard, again choreographed by Bullyache.
+A second single, "Cruise Ship Designer", was released on 11 November 2025 with a Cuán Roche-directed video featuring the band's bassist Lewis Maynard, then on 9 December, they released "Let Me Grow and You'll See the Fruit" as the third single, with a video starring the Chicago-based musician Bruce Lamont, who also contributed saxophone to the track.